Skip to main content

 National definition or understanding of Youth Work

 In France, there is no clear or “official” definition of youth work.
-It refers to various working practices and realities involving young people.
-However, it is very often limited to the field of “socio-cultural/educational activities” (“animation socio-culturelle/éducative”), which itself partly results from “non-formal education”.
-In fact this movement partly defined the principles and values of socio-cultural activities: the principles of empowerment, citizenship, self-development and the building of social connections.
+It is very often linked to the field of “socio-cultural/educational activities” (“animation socio-culturelle/éducative”), which itself partly results from “non-formal education”.

 Providing socio-cultural activities, which is currently known as “facilitation”, genuinely supports individual and collective development and social inclusion.
 Through non-formal activities and educational, cultural, leisure as well as preventive practices, facilitation fosters social connections and provides training for other types of learning, particularly of a non-formal nature.